-Foodbanks choose to be part of our network for a variety of reasons – from feeding in to a larger organisation creating change on a national level to receiving training, quality assurance and resources.
-No foodbank has to join The Trussell Trust and many of the foodbanks in our network often have good working relationships with independent food banks in their local area, and at a national level we work closely with the Independent Food Aid Network.
+Food banks choose to be part of our network for a variety of reasons – from feeding in to a larger organisation creating change on a national level to receiving training, quality assurance and resources.

-We’re a charity and do not make a profit out of foodbanks in our network.
-We ask foodbanks for a one-off £1,500 contribution towards the cost of helping set up a foodbank because the resources needed to get a foodbank running cost us quite a lot centrally.
-After this, foodbanks give £360 a year to be part of our network.
+The support we provide is tailored to the things communities running food banks have told us they find useful.
+We ask for a one-off £1,500 contribution towards the cost of helping set up a food bank, because the resources needed to get a food bank running cost us quite a lot centrally.
+After this, food banks give £360 a year to be part of our network.
+This type of financial contribution towards the cost of membership and benefits is common within the charity sector – we do not make a profit out of food banks in our network.

-Neither of these payments cover cost of the support we give, which includes:
+These payments do not cover cost of the support we give, which includes:

 - A bespoke data collection system for tracking the number of times emergency food has been provided and donations of stock – this feeds into a national system we use to campaign for change